indra-dxprt/Bookstore_Mini_Project/README.md

    - CRUD operation for the book resource
    - User can unpublish only their own book
    - User named **_Darth Vader_** can not publish his work on book by **Wookie Books**
- * implementation of API tests for all endpoints
+ * Implementation of API tests for all endpoints